tomysshadow/YAMosse/README.md

 ## Method 1: TensorFlow Hub

 The easiest way to install the YAMNet model is by using TensorFlow Hub.
 All you need to do is use pip to install the `tensorflow-hub` package.
 The YAMNet model will be automatically loaded the first time you perform a YAMScan.
+An internet connection will be required, but only the first time.

 However, installing the `tensorflow-hub` package *will also update your TensorFlow version.* If you would like to stay on an older version of TensorFlow, you should use Method 2 instead.

 ## Method 2: TensorFlow Model Garden